indyplanets/appcenter-documentation/user-guide/running-app.md

-You can run an app manually any time or select a schedule to run the app automatically.
+You can run an app manually any time, or select a schedule to run the app automatically.

 ## Running an App Manually